Other Exercises

 Bury the rag deep in your face

-With a that he twirled around his diamond ring finger
+With a cane that he around his diamond ring finger

 At a Baltimore hotel society gath'rin'.